 If you find that obtaining the right technology is difficult because of financial reasons, the university might be able to support you.
 Have a look at our bursaries and other funding options.

-What's it going to be like on campus in September?
+What's it going to be like on campus?

 We have a range of carefully considered well-developed plans to ensure that students do not miss out on the friendly, community welcome students have come to expect at Plymouth.
 Students can still expect to have a fun, social experience and those returning to the University will see that many of the existing clubs and societies are still running events, many of them online or socially distanced to ensure that they can have a campus experience that is both safe and energising with a buzzy campus atmosphere.